chostett/illuminesce/content/blog/posts/2024-12-16-Rabbit-Logic/index.md

   - learnings
 ---

-I have a theory about forgiveness I learned from our rabbits--we'll call it "Rabbit Logic."
+In literature, rabbits are commonly portrayed as victims; weak prey to the larger dark forces surrounding them.
+They are often killed, maimed and eaten to prove a point: *only the strongest survive.
+The weak will be sacrificed.*

 We have two rabbits at home—Ada and Hershel.
+They are bonded; meaning—they are close with each other, but I've watched their kept pets since I was a child, and rabbits are some of the most challenging and interesting creatures I've shared a home with.
 They're both very opinionated rabbits (as most rabbits are), and this year, since I've been working a lot from home, I've had the opportunity to observe them on my breaks.
 They often squabble over food, loafing places, and other things, but they always—*always* make up.

 How?